Child Life Blog Banner (8)

 “Self-Understanding and Reaching Out to Sick Children and Their Families: An Ongoing Professional Challenge” with Patricia Taner Leff and Elaine H Walizer, Childrens Hospital Quarterly, 20(4), 1991

-Joan’s career also included significant involvement in the ACCH and Child Life Council, serving as a committee member, executive board member, chairperson of the education and program review committees on the CLC.
+Joan held significant roles the ACCH and Child Life Council (ACLP), serving as a committee member, executive board member, and chairperson of the education and program review committees.
 In 1991, she received ACLP’s Distinguished Service Award.
-She added this to a collection of recognitions, including a Citation of Merit, Mayor of New York’s Volunteer Awards (1976) and the naming of the Joan Chan Fellowship, established in her honor by the Children’s Medical Fund of New York (1988).
+This added to a collection of recognitions, including a Citation of Merit, Mayor of New York’s Volunteer Awards (1976) and the naming of the Joan Chan Fellowship, established in her honor by the Children’s Medical Fund of New York (1988).

 After retiring in 1990, Joan enjoyed keeping up with her students and acting as a mentor as well as painting.
-In a 1997 interview, Joan cited her greatest dream for child life as it being “as strong and as well recognized as the medical profession.”
+In a 1997 interview, Joan cited her greatest dream for child life as the profession standing “as strong and as well recognized as the medical profession.”